 How to Negotiate Salary for Your Next Career Move

-- Before you negotiate your salary take a look at market rates and industry standards to make sure that your salary request is realistic.
+- Before you make a salary offer take a look at market rates and industry standards to confirm that the salary you request is reasonable.

-- Keep a positive attitude throughout the conversation and engage in active listening.
+- Maintain a positive mood throughout the conversation, and engage in active listening.

 Do your research